axonops/async-python-cassandra-client/docs/getting-started.md

 - Fails with clear error if server only supports v4 or lower
 - Ensures compatibility with modern Cassandra features

-> **Note**: As of January 2025, Cassandra supports protocol versions up to v5.
+> **Note**: As of Cassandra 5.0, the maximum supported protocol version is v5.
 Protocol v5 is considered stable and is the recommended version for production use.

 ### Upgrading from Older Cassandra